yktoo/indicator-sound-switcher/README.md

 It says that:

 * The `Inputs` section will be hidden.
-* The device `alsa_card.pci-0000_00_06.0` will be referred to as `My lovely card`.
-Its speaker output will be called `Boombox`, and its S/PDIF port will be hidden from the menu.
+* The device `alsa_card.pci-0000_00_06.0` will be referred to as `My lovely card`, and
+  * Its speaker output will be called `Boombox`,
+  * Its S/PDIF port will be hidden from the menu,
+  * Its microphone input will be called `Mike`, activate the duplex (input+output) profile when selected, and be shown even when isn't available.
 * The device `alsa_card.pci-0000_01_00.1` will be named `HDMI Audio` in the menu items.
 * For the rest all the defaults will apply.